Experience a fun-filled road trip on this Toronto to Montreal Drive that passes by some of the region’s most incredible attractions and experiences.

 Montreal is a great city to explore.
 And now that you’ve made your Toronto to Montreal drive it’s time to enjoy the sights and sounds of the city.
 Start your trip off right with great accommodations in Montreal.

-Montreal is divided up into distinct regions, and each one offers a unique experience.
+Montreal is divided into distinct regions, and each one offers a unique experience.
 Old Montreal offers the most historic sites and tourist attractions.
 Le Plateau-Mont-Royal has a modern hipster vibe with loads of great coffee shops.
 Mile-end has a stylish and artsy vibe that is popular with families.

 You can find some great deals on accommodations in Montreal here.